In 2020, the number of bloggers is expected to reach 31.7 million, which means the best blogging platforms are in high demand.

 The range of options above should give you plenty of chances to make the most out of your new blogging strategy, whether you’re looking for a basic platform to get you started or something customizable.
 Our favorite option by far is WordPress.org, simply because it’s so extensible, with endless themes and plugins to explore.

-If you’re ready to take our recommendation, check out this in-depth tutorial on how to start a WordPress website so you can launch your new blog sooner than later.
+If you’re ready to take our recommendation, check out our step by step tutorial on how to start a WordPress website so you can launch your new blog sooner than later.

 Which blogging platform do you prefer to use?
 Is there one you think should be added to the list of options?
 We’d love to hear all about it in the comments below!